macvaz/modern-data-stack/README.md

 docker-compose up
 ```

-Connect to `http://localhost:9000` using the `MINIO_USERNAME` and `MINIO_USER_PASSWORD` provided to docker-compose via `.env file` and create a pair of `access key` and `secret key`.
+Connect to `http://localhost:9000` using the `MINIO_USERNAME` and `MINIO_USER_PASSWORD` provided to docker-compose via `.env file` and **create a pair of `access key` and `secret key`**.
 This credentials should be added to [metastore-site.xml](conf/hive-metastore/metastore-site.xml) and [catalog/minio.properties](conf/trino/etc/catalog/minio.properties) in order to integrate HMS, MinIO and trino.

 The basic autentication scheme in MinIO for buckets is based on S3 access tokens.
-Exploring other authentication methods is out of scope of this repo. **The keys used in this repo are disposable, created adhoc in a Proxmox VM**.
+Exploring other authentication methods is out of scope of this repo. **The keys used in this repo are disposable, created adhoc in a VM**.
 I decided to hardcode them in order to keep things simple for the reader.

 Configure `s3cmd` by creating file ~/.s3cfg: